Training and Certification

 In order to obtain Master Electrician certification, you must:

-- Hold a certificate as a Journeyperson Electrician under the Apprenticeship and Industry Training Act.
+- Hold a certificate as a Journeyman Electrician under the Apprenticeship and Industry Training Act.

-- Have worked as a Journeyperson Electrician for 3 out of the last 5 years.
+- Have worked as a Journeyman Electrician for 3 out of the last 5 years.

 - Pass the two-part Master Electrician exam administered by the Council, with an average grade of at least 75%, achieving no less than 60% on either part.